What Is a Mother?

 Every human's first experience of love, safety, and identity is shaped by their mother.
 Psychologists like John Bowlby and Mary Ainsworth developed Attachment Theory, showing how a child's bond with the mother forms the foundation of all future relationships.

-Her arms are the first classroom of emotional intelligence.
+- Her arms are the first classroom of emotional intelligence.

 3. The Archetype of Mother Across Cultures

 Every civilization has worshiped motherhood — because she represents both creation and compassion.
+Though expressions differ, the essence remains the same — a mother is the living embodiment of nurturing energy.

 Hinduism: The Divine Feminine